 (Official seal) (State)

-Statement Number
+Statement Number 8.

 Issued under the provisions of Part B of the INTERNATIONAL CODE FOR THE SECURITY OF SHIPS AND OF PORT FACILITIES (ISPS CODE)

 The Government of

 (name of the State)

-Name of the Port Facility :
+Name of the Port Facility : Address of the Port Facility :

-THIS IS TO CERTIFY that the compliance of this port facility with chapter XI-2 and part A of the International Code for the Security of Ships an (ISPS Code) has been verified and that this port facility operates in accapproved Port Facility Security Plan.
-This plan has been approved for the foll types of operations, types of ship or activities or other relevant information (delete a d of Port Facilities cordance with the lowing <specify td="" the<=""></specify>
+THIS IS TO CERTIFY that the chapter XI-2 and part A of the Inter (ISPS Code) has been verified a approved Port Facility Security Platypes of operations, types of ship or act rnational Code for the Security of nd that this port facility oper n.
+This plan has been approved of Ships and of Port Facilities ates in accordance with the for the following <specify td="" the<=""></specify>

-Passenger ship Passenger high speed craft Cargo high speed craft Bulk carrier Oil tanker Chemical tanker Gas carrier Mobile offshore Drilling Units Cargo ships other than those referred to above
+Passenger ship Passenger high speed craft Cargo high speed craft Bulk carrier Oil tanker Chemical tanker Gas carrier Mobile offshore Drilling Units Cargo ships other than those referre d to above

-This Statement of Compliance is valid untilverifications (as indicated overleaf) , subject to
+This Statement of Compliance is v verifications (as indicated overleaf) , subject to

 Issued at(place of issue of the statement)

+Date of issue

+(Signature of the duly authorize ed official